lionotm/hds/README.md

 # Introduction

 This is a POC project to create a booking system prototype to assist with the booking of share resources.
-It is targeted at reducing inefficiencies to due unable to find a right space.
+It is targeted at reducing inefficiencies due to hassle of finding a right space.

 ## POC Demo
 https://main.d5lnn4vwtx8z1.amplifyapp.com